-Imagine that a stranger asks you for your teenage cousin’s phone # and email.
-Would you give it to them?
-If your cousin is on Instagram, you may be too late.
+If a stranger asked for your 13 year old niece’s cell phone #, would you give it to them?
+If she’s on Instagram, you may be too late.

-Over 60 million kids can easily change their profile to a “business account” for which Instagram requires the public display of their email address and/or phone # in app.
-Today, approx 2 million12–15 y/o’s have phone and or email shown.
+For more than a year over 60 million kids could easily change their profile to a “business account” for which Instagram required the public display of their email address and/or phone # in app.
+Today, millions of have phone and or email shown.

+I’m the data scientist who found this problem and reported it to Facebook’s white hat program earlier this year.
 Perhaps you recall the news story about the leak of personal contact information for up to 49M Instagram users who are “Creators” on their platform.
-Jeremy Kirk’s story in databreachtoday.com further explores this issue.
-I’m the data scientist who found this problem and reported it to Facebook’s white hat program earlier this year.
+Jeremy Kirk’s story in databreachtoday.com further explored this issue.

 Here’s a quick recap of the research methods used for my report.
 I analyzed the profiles of nearly 200,000 Instagram users in multiple countries.
 To ensure that my findings were representative of the global base of users, including those living in GDPR countries, I created three different methods to gather profile ids.
 One method compiled the profile ids of users whose posts appeared on one of more than 1,700 separate location pages in Germany and Austria [here’s an example of a location page].
 The second method involved extracting the profile ids for all the followers of 10 EU based users who each had between 700–2,500 followers.
-My third method grew out of my initial research for a client about how US based office furniture manufacturers use social media.
+My third method grew out of my initial research for a client about how B2B companies deploy social media.
 Significantly, the findings I reported were consistent among all three sample groups.
-Since this story initially posted, I’ve reviewed an additional 150,000 profiles and have shared my findings with several reporters.

 A data leak on its own is concerning, but more troubling than the months’ long data leak was my discovery that the personal contact information of minors — specifically their phone # and/or email address — was also leaked online for months.
 My report to Instagram notified them of this fact and I provided them with specific profile names of individuals under the age of 15 from several different countries whose email and/or phone number — and sometimes their city and postal code had been leaked.